-As at March 31, 2020 As at March 31, 2019
+As at March 31, 2021 As at March 31, 2020

-Claims against the company not acknowledge 2.70 2.70
+Claims against the company not acknowledge as debt 2.70

-Amount in respect of MSMED 0.79 1.25
+Amount in respect of MSMED 0.92 0.79

 ^{} Welmech Engineering Company Private Limited (Welmech) has filed a winding up petition at National Company Law Tribunal (NCLT), Ahmedabad for initiation of corporate insolvency process claiming an amount of Rs.
 2.14 crores towards supplies and interest of Rs.
 2.70 crores for a period of 7 years.
-SE Forge Limited responded to the petition denying the claim and that the said amount was under dispute.
-The matter is still pending for hearing with NCLT as at March 31, 2020.
-Management believes that the case filed by Welmech will not be tenable and hence has not provided for the interest claim amounting to Rs.
-2.70 crores.
+The Company as responded to the petition denying the claim and that the said amount was under dispute.
+The case is withdrawn by Welmech in NCLT in January 2021 and there is no contingent liability towards this as on March 31, 2021.